 1.Wooden dowel method

-A really good step-by step tutorial is the How to Viking Knit by Rocio Bearer.
+A really good step-by step tutorial is the How to Make a Viking Knit Bracelet by Judy Larson.
 She uses a wooden dowel as a mandrel.
 Her starting clover has 5 leaves.
 I recommend 4 as it is easier to space the clover leaves evenly and it's quicker too with one less loop.
 She also demonstrates how to add on a new wire.
 This is essential as you will only be working with a manageable length of wire of about 2 feet or so otherwise it will kink too easily.

 I used a 8mm wooden knitting needle.
 It's just the right length to rest the lower end against my body as I work!
 You can see the pen marks I made to position the clover properly before taping it down.
 I used 22G copper wire for the clover and 26G copper for the first section.
 I then switched to 26G sterling silver wire.